 - applying style sheets and master page elements

 Design a layout for an article that would appear in a real magazine of your choice.
 Your layout must match that magazine’s layout or house style, exactly (choice of typography, page size, use of space, image treatment, folio and master page elements, style, etc. We might substitute the word brand or visual identity for house style.
 In this case, all of these mean the same thing.
 It is the “look”.
 This is not the same as the content.
 The content is the individual stories that might vary from issue to issue or even the various articles that might appear within the same issue.
 Even though this content or story can change, each one is normally given a common stylistic treatment, the house style.

 A second key element in this assignment is your use of image as an illustration for your article.
-This main image must be from a piece of your own original artwork (drawing, painting, sculpture, etc.) I strongly encourage you to use this image in a symbolic or metaphorical, not a literal way to compliment the message . (an example of a literal connection would be to use a picture of a tree with a story about a tree.
+This main image must be from a piece of your own original artwork (photography, drawing, painting, sculpture, etc.) I strongly encourage you to use this image in a symbolic or metaphorical, not a literal way to compliment the message. (an example of a literal connection would be to use a picture of a tree with a story about a tree.
 Don’t do that.
 An example of a symbolic use of the same image might be to use a picture of a tree paired with a story about growth.)

 The topic of your article may be from a paper you have written for another class or taken from another source, the choice is yours, but your image must relate somehow to the subject of that text/story.

 Be sure to do this on the Master Pages

 - Create an inDesign Doc that contains 4 pages with facing pages.